-- 9.35 BREEAM credits 2 would result in a 40% improvement over baseline water consumption.
-This is consistent with Policy ENV 4 Energy and Water Efficiency and renewable energy in construction which requires all non-domestic developments of 1,000m or more to meet BREEAM Very Good standard or equivalent. - 9.36 The District Council updated its Water Cycle Study 2017 to assess the constraints and requirements that will arise from growth on water infrastructure.
+- 9.33 Therefore, it is considered essential that water efficiency, incorporating a range of water saving devices, is included in the design of residential and non-residential development including where there are opportunities for retrofitting as part of a renovation or extension scheme. - 9.34 A 2014 study into the cost of implementing sustainability measures in housing found that meeting a standard of 110 litres per person per day would cost only £9 for a four-bedroom house.
+Given the advances in technology and economies of scale, it is anticipated that this figure has reduced so that the impact upon viability is negligible. - 9.35 BREEAM credits 2 would result in a 40% improvement over baseline water consumption.
+This is consistent with Policy ENV 4 Energy and Water Efficiency and renewable energy in construction which requires all non-domestic developments of 1,000m2 or more to meet BREEAM Very Good standard or equivalent. - 9.36 The District Council updated its Water Cycle Study 2017 to assess the constraints and requirements that will arise from growth on water infrastructure.
 The overall objective of the Water Cycle Study is to understand the environmental and physical demands of the development and identify opportunities for more sustainable planning and improvements that may be required so that proposals don't exceed the existing water cycle capacity. - 9.37 The Water Cycle Study notes that Soham Water Treatment Works requires infrastructure and / or treatment upgrades to accommodate all the proposed growth in the East Cambridgeshire Local Plan.
 The study also states that proposed growth is predicted to lead to deterioration in water quality greater than 10% and/or class deterioration at Soham.
 In Soham this impact can be accommodated through an upgrade to the Treatment Works with the application of Best Available Technology and a tightening of permits.
 It is therefore critical that upgrades to the Soham Water Treatment Works are secured alongside development to meet the needs of the new community and to safeguard the water quality of our waterways to safeguard biodiversity and wildlife habitats.